vaibhawvipul/vaibhawvipul.github.io/_posts/2025-11-04-Beauty-as-residue.md

 Wiles proof spanned 150 pages and required machinery from elliptic curves, modular forms, and Galois representations.
 At first glance, this seems to contradict everything I've said about simplicity.
 But Wiles' proof does one thing well: it proves FLT.

-The proof revealed that elliptic curves and modular forms—two areas of math that seemed unrelated—are deeply connected.
+The proof revealed that elliptic curves and modular forms - two areas of math that seemed unrelated-are deeply connected.
 It proved the Taniyama-Shimura-Weil conjecture, showing that every elliptic curve is secretly a modular form in disguise.

 This is elegant unification: revealing hidden symmetry.
 Beautiful!